Amplitude Ratios and Neural Network Quantum States

 \subsection{Results}

-This works explores the relationship between NQS wavefunction access and results from conditional distribution testing.
+This work explores the relationship between this wavefunction access and results from conditional distribution testing.
 This motivates a definition of a wavefunction access model, the amplitude ratio (AR) access.
-AR can be seen as a variant of the sample and query (SQ) access to wavefunction, which has seen use in analysis of quantum algorithms.
-We study it independently of NQS and argue that it is a weaker model than the standard SQ.
-Secondly, the connection to distribution testing allows us to show that there exist small NQS that cannot be sampled from, which is an analog to a somewhat weaker result about sampling from Restricted Bolzmann Machines.
+AR can be seen as a variant of the sample and query (SQ) access to wavefunction, which has seen use in analysis of quantum algorithms and dequantization (see for example \cite{Ewin18}).
+Here we argue that AR is a strictly weaker model than the standard SQ.
+Secondly, the connection to distribution testing allows us to show that there exist small NQS that cannot be sampled from, in an analogy to results about sampling from Restricted Bolzmann Machines \cite{Long10, Martens13}.

 \paragraph{NQS and PCOND:} Given a NQS $\theta$ and two measurement outcomes $v_0, v_1 \in \lbrace -1, 1 \rbrace^n$, it is possible to efficiently compute and sample from $p_{\theta}(v |\, v = v_0 \text{ or } v = v_1)$.
-This instantiates the \emph{pair-cond} (PCOND) \emph{oracle} used in conditional distributon testing~\cite{Canonne12, Chakraborty13}.
-It is known that PCOND leads to significant improvements in \emph{query complexity}~\cite{Canonne12, Chakraborty13, Canonne19} and we show that this implies computational advantages for algorithms for testing NQS Born distributions.
+We observe that this instantiates the \emph{pair-cond} (PCOND) \emph{oracle} used in conditional distributon testing~\cite{Canonne12, Chakraborty13}.
+It is known that PCOND leads to significant improvements in \emph{query complexity}~\cite{Canonne12, Chakraborty13, Canonne19}.
+We show how this improvement enables computational advantages for algorithms for testing NQS Born distributions.

 \paragraph{Amplitude ratio (AR) access:} We define a version of PCOND for amplitudes, the \emph{amplitude ratio \textnormal{(AR)} access}.
 We discuss that it can be understood as a variant the sample and query (SQ) wavefunction access\footnote{AR can be seen as an SQ without access to normalization factors.
 In Ref.~\cite{Ewin18}, Tang uses SQ access to a vector without normalization but their key subroutine requires access to the normalization factor of the vector, resulting in SQ access to normalized data.
 See~Sec.\ref{Sec:ARvsSQ} for discussion.} that found many uses in analysis of quantum algorithms and dequantization \cite{Ewin18}.
 We compare AR to SQ with normalized queries and show that it retains many of its simulation capabilities, such as: \begin{itemize} \item a query-efficient fidelity estimator. \item the ability to compute expectation values of sparse observables. \end{itemize}